keyboardpartner/HX3/BETA/readme.md

 *  New menu "TG Gears Tune" and HX3 Remote Parameter 488, TG Tuning will fine tune the organ plusminus 100 cent.
 Note: To accomplish this, all TG gears must be changed which may take around 100 ms.
 * Audio output config initialisation bug fixed
+* "Flickering display on startup" bug fixed
+* On organs with 2 DB sets, changes to presets will always be made by right set of DBs (was random before)
+* Deleted "Expander Mode" parameter for organ firmwares

 <b>09/27/2016</b> Firmware #4.1c, FPGA #25092016 (both in Remote_for_all.zip)